Kudlow says Haley 'got ahead of the curve' on sanctions - Philly

-PALM BEACH, Florida (AP) - President Donald Trump's chief economic adviser says U.N.
+PALM BEACH, Fla.
+(AP) - President Donald Trump's chief economic adviser said Tuesday that U.N.
 Ambassador Nikki Haley "got ahead of the curve" when she said new sanctions against Russia were imminent.

 National Economic Council Director Larry Kudlow told reporters Tuesday during a briefing in Florida that there "might have been some momentary confusion" about the issue.